 I appreciate that the right hon.
 Gentleman may disagree with me; he may think that the act of making a private drawing should be a criminal offence, but is that what we are after?

-should we make them illegal?
+why should we make them illegal?
 The question is whether harm is caused as a result of owning such images; if they have an effect on people's behaviour, we should make it illegal.
 However, the evidence is not strong enough to justify that.
-I should be
+I

 I am a little concerned that we are legislating without any evidence, because the risk to children could increase.
 If the evidence showed that having images that were not photographic acted as a release, and therefore reduced the risk of harm to